exonum/exonum-doc/src/home/design-overview.md

 Exonum blocks consist of the following parts:

 1. The hash of the previous Exonum block.
 2. The list of the approved transactions.
-When the other nodes execute the block, they execute every transaction in the given order and apply changes to their data storages.
+When the nodes execute the block, they execute every transaction in the given order and apply changes to their data storages.
 Every transaction type is executed by the appropriate Exonum service.
 3. The hash of a new data storage state.
 The state itself is not included; however, transactions are applied deterministically and unequivocally.
 The agreement on the hash of data storage is a part of